darzu/castle/readme.md

 - https://help.github.com/articles/generating-ssh-keys

 ###Setup Task 2: Your very own .profile

+Another menail task.
+Here we set up a special file called ".profile".
+This is used to configure bash (the command line tool for git).
+We need to configure bash with some helper "aliases".
+These aliases are shortcuts for common commands that we'll me using frequently.

 0. Open git bash
 0. Run `cd ~`
 0. Run `notepad .profile`